-Despite the indexing implemented Systemwide on July 1, 2013, and subsequently on July 1, 2014, for SunPass® and TOLL-BY-PLATE customers, the System did not experience any impact on traffic.
+Despite the indexing implemented Systemwide on July 1, 2013, July 1, 2014 and July 1, 2015, for SunPass® and TOLL-BY-PLATE customers, the System did not experience any impact on traffic.
 In fact, the continued improvement in the economy contributed to moderate traffic growth.
-A relatively small increase in toll rates resulting from indexing in these two fiscal years did not divert traffic from the System.
+A relatively small increase in toll rates resulting from indexing in these fiscal years did not divert traffic from the System.